 Cost – Despite the fact that it’s manufactured, the price tag per square foot on this increasingly popular material mirrors that of mid-level granite.
 Most people looking to renovate, or begin a new project with natural stone already have an idea of the cost, so they’re prepared to spend the kind of money that will buy a custom stone kitchen or bathroom.
 Homeowners can expect a cost of approximately $65-$85 a square foot.

 Ready to give your kitchen a facelift?
+Find out more about our Charleston Quartz Countertops today!
 Contact us for more information on your upcoming kitchen renovations.
 We have the best prices, top talent and passion for making ordinary kitchens into extraordinary entertainment areas!